fawad404/new-chat-ai/src/content/terms/terms.md

 ### Links to Other Websites

-Our Service may contain links to third-party websites or services that are not owned or controlled by Drums.
-Drums assumes no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
+Our Service may contain links to third-party websites or services that are not owned or controlled by ChatSite.
+ChatSite assumes no responsibility for, the content, privacy policies, or practices of any third-party websites or services.

 ### Termination